Search the NTRA.com biography database for complete bio listings:

 - The O'Briens' home at Ballydoyle caught fire in late Sept.
 2012, but everyone got out without being hurt.
 The roof was seriously damaged though and the house uninhabitable.

-- Returning to the stratospheric heights of earlier years in 2011, O'Brien's stellar feats included a second consecutive sweep of the first three places in the Irish Derby, with Treasure Beach, Seville, and Memphis Tennessee.
+- In 2011, O'Brien's stellar feats included a second consecutive sweep of the first three places in the Irish Derby, with Treasure Beach, Seville, and Memphis Tennessee.
 In 2010, the finishers were Cape Blanco, Midas Touch, and Jan Vermeer. ...
 The win was O'Brien's ninth Irish Derby, and his sixth consecutive victory in the race, won in previous years by Dylan Thomas, Soldier of Fortune, Frozen Fire, Fame and Glory, High Chaparral, Galileo, and Desert King.

 - O'Brien won his 8th National Stakes (G1) in 2011 with Power, and also finished third with G2 winner David Livingston and fourth with Furner's Green ...
 Took first two positions in winning his fifth Irish One Thousand Guineas with Misty For Me, and Together second ...
 Daddy Long Legs gave O'Brien a sweep of the top three in the 2011 Royal Lodge Stakes (G2), with Tenth Star second, and Wrote third.